mnentwig/STDFoo/README.md

 # STDFoo
 a) Converts ATE .stdf.gz to binary float data, one file per TEST_NUM.

-b) Imports binary data to Octave efficiently (load-on-demand)
+b) Imports resulting binary data to Octave _efficiently_ (load-on-demand, designed for xy GB-size datasets or beyond)

 * used STDF fields are *PIR* (insertion), *PTR* (individual test data), *PRR* (results/binning).
 All other records are skipped
 * pure C++, needs only a recent compiler e.g. from MinGW, no libraries required except libz.